-- o Define the coexistence (and development) problem or issues that you will be addressing in your research. - Provide sufficient background so that a reader will understand the importance of the problem or issue(s). - For dual degree students, part of your learning objective and problem/issue must include aspects of both learning fields for example: - A conflict in a developing country dealing with issues of poverty and land reform may draw on theories both in conflict and development. - These combined fields should also be included in your literature, methodology and bibliography sections listed below.
+- Define the coexistence (and development) problem or issues that you will be addressing in your internship, and later in your paper. - Provide sufficient background so that a reader will understand the importance of the problem or issue(s). - For dual degree students, part of your learning objective and problem/issue could include aspects of both learning fields for example: - A conflict in a developing country dealing with issues of poverty and land reform may draw on theories both in conflict and development. - These combined fields should also be included in your literature review